hoshikawa2/DataflowSparkStreamDemo/README.md

 #### Spark initialization

 This part of code represents the Spark initialization.
-Many confirations to perform execution processes are configured automatically, so it's very easy to work with the Spark engine.
+Many parameters to perform execution processes are configured automatically, so it's very easy to work with the Spark engine.
 The initialization differs if you are running inside the **Data Flow** or in your local machine.
 If you are in **Data Flow**, you don't need to load the **ADW Wallet zip file**, the task of load, uncompress and read the Wallet files are automatic inside the Data Flow environment, but in the local machine, it needs to be done with some commands.